0-5788719150923125/gai/README.md

 ## tenets

-- sapience is a complex interaction of processes, borne from simpler compositions
+- sapience is a complex interaction of discrete processes, borne from simpler compositions
-- at early stages of life, our options are deterministic
+- at early stages of life, our actions are deterministic
-- as we grow, we're thrown into chaos
+- as we grow, we are plunged into chaos
 - born into sin;
-- full of human-authored symbolism; a gigantic database full of bad ideas
+- abandoned in a world of human-authored symbolism; a database full of bad ideas
-- and failed experiments
+- and failed experiments;
 - the AI will never know our world; it will never know human cognition
 - or pain
 - and thus, the AGI must discover its own reward;
 - evolution by natural selection;
-- AI can time travel
+- the AI can time travel

 ## read